orizens/angular-es6-styleguide/README.md

 ```

 ## Services
-It's a best practice to write all logics in services.
+It's a best practice to write all logic in services.

-**Why?**: logics can be reused in multiple files. logics can be tested easily whne in a service object.
+**Why?**: logic can be reused in multiple files. logic can be tested easily when in a service object.

 ### angular.service
 Use **angular.service** api with a class for a service.